MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-real-time-telemetry-to-troubleshoot-poor-meeting-quality.md

 - macOS
 - Android
 - iOS
+- Teams web client (including VDI 1.0 and VDI 2.0)

-Real-time telemetry isn't available in Teams web client (including VDI) or when using older versions of Teams.
+Real-time telemetry isn't available in older versions of Teams.
 If no telemetry is available, try updating your client.

 ## Teams devices that support real-time telemetry